 As set out above, registered shareholders that have a 15-digit control number, along with duly appointed proxyholders who were assigned a Username by Computershare will be able to vote and submit questions during the meeting.
-To do so, please go to https://web.lumiagm.com/253166931 prior to the start of the meeting to login.
+Note that guests cannot vote or raise questions at the Meeting.